 The role of data engineer is rapidly gaining ground in the data science ecosystem.
 According to the 2020 DICE Tech Job Report, Data Engineer was the fastest-growing tech-oriented occupation in 2019.
 The job also appeared in the 2020 LinkedIn U.S. Emerging Jobs Report among the 15 most outstanding emerging jobs of the last five years, with a hiring growth rate that has increased by 35% since 2015.

-Are you considering becoming a data engineer?
-Datacamp is here to help.
-In this blogpost, we will explain what a data engineer is, what they do in their daily work, and why working as a data engineer is such a great option today.
-We will also look at the skills and qualifications data engineers normally have.
-Finally, we will provide you with some tips that will help you land your first position as a data engineer.
+If you are considering becoming a data engineer, this blog post has everything you need to know.
+We’ll explore what a data engineer is, what the roles and responsibilities are in their daily work, and why working as a data engineer is such a great option today.
+We will also look at the skills and qualifications you need to become a data engineer and provide you with some tips to help you land your first position in the industry.

 What is a Data Engineer?